-The event gives us an opportunity to promote a local understanding of population health and bring the underlying ideas to life with case studies and breakout groups, linked to the delivery of the Surrey Health and Wellbeing Strategy.
+The event on 21st March gave us an opportunity to promote a local understanding of population health and bring the underlying ideas to life with case studies and breakout groups, linked to the delivery of the Surrey Health and Wellbeing Strategy.

-We are excited to be welcoming over 100 colleagues from across our partnership to the first Surrey Heartlands Population Health Summit on Tuesday 21st March 2023 in Epsom.
+We were excited to welcome over 100 colleagues from across our partnership to the first Surrey Heartlands Population Health Summit on Tuesday 21st March 2023 in Epsom.

-We will discuss how the concept of population health management can help address the challenges facing some of our priority populations and think about how our ICS partnership needs to evolve.
+We discussed how the concept of population health management can help address the challenges facing some of our priority populations and think about how our ICS partnership needs to evolve.

 - Stephen Mortimer-Cleevely, Independent Living Strategic Lead, Spelthorne Borough Council

 - Sue Tresman, Surrey Independent Carers Lead and Co-Chair of the Surrey Carers Partnership Board

 - A Health Creation approach to Population Health and PHM Merron Simpson, CEO, The Health Creation Alliance

 - The evolution of our approach James Palmer, ICS Programme Lead

 - External perspectives: